Concordium/concordium.github.io/source/shared/net/mobile-wallet/change-passcode-mw.rst

    :local:
    :backlinks: none

-If you want to change your passcode or enable/disable your biometrics, this can be done from the **More** page.
+If you want to change your passcode or enable/disable your biometrics, you can do so from the **More** page.

 Change your passcode
 ====================